Ambulance & Emergency Medicine Coding

 - Decades of experience in remote coding.

-- An entire team of certified ambulance coders.
+- An entire network of certified ambulance coders.

 - Experience in coding for clients in 49 states.